qsobad/hippocampus/README.md

 - Use aes encryption in ciphers
 - Provide local cache of vault, to avoid network issues
 - Support more wallets

+### Requirements

+- Node.js v16 or greater
+- NPM v7
+- Gulp (npm install --global gulp-cli)
+- Chrome

+### Run the app

+0. Build: `npm install; npm run build`
+1. You can now load the extension into your chrome through the browser's extension tools page.
+2. Type chrome://extensions in your address bar to bring up the extensions page.
+3. Enable developer mode (toggle switch)
+4. Click the "Load unpacked extension" button, navigate to the build folder of your local extension instance, and click "Ok".